How much of our history do you know?

 In the 2019/20 season, the club introduced a new Disability team, and appointed a new First Team management team, consisting of Naim Rouane, David Altendorff and Kane Louis for the season.
 The first team had an excellent season, the best in the club’s history, however the season was brought to a premature end following the COVID-19 outbreak.
 The Lancers were top of the league looking to be promoted, but with the season voided by the FA, were left to compete in the SCFL for another season.

-Ahead of the 2020/21 season, Kane Louis and James Rhodes were appointed Joint Managers of the first team following Rouane’s & Altendorff’s departure, working alongside existing goalkeeper coach and physio, Mark Stuart and Georgie Hill.
+Ahead of the 2020/21 season, Kane Louis and James Rhodes were appointed Joint Managers of the first team following the departure Rouane’s & Altendorff.
+James and Kane kept the existing backroom staff of Matt Evans, Mark Stuart, Lloyd Osland and Georgina Hill.

 See more historic photos here.